Keto Cuban Picadillo, because this girl grew up on picadillo and it was time a low carb keto-friendly version made an appearance.

 But if I had to choose which of the two countries have influenced this recipe more, I would have to say Cuba.

-However, I can’t help to think that at play here is the fact that she has lived for over 40 years in Miami, where a large community of Cubans live.
+However, I can’t help to think that at play here is the fact that she has lived for over 40 years in Miami, where a large community of Cubans reside.

 In the Dominican Republic picadillo includes a few slices of boiled eggs and a little beef bullion.
 And although this recipe doesn’t include these, I highly encourage you to also try to make your keto picadillo this way.

 If you add a tablespoon of dry bullion powder make sure to reduce the salt called for in this recipe by half.